saucecontrol/PhotoSauce/readme.md

 High-performance image processing pipeline for .NET.
 Implements best-of-breed algorithms, linear light processing, and sharpening for the best image resizing quality available.
 Speed and efficiency are unmatched by anything else on the .NET platform.

 Benchmark results from the tests used in https://blogs.msdn.microsoft.com/dotnet/2017/01/19/net-core-image-processing/ updated to use current (Feb 2019) versions of the libraries.
+Benchmark code is [here](https://github.com/saucecontrol/core-imaging-playground).

 ``` ini